ningxiaoz/MERNPACK-DEMO/README.md

         );
     }
 }

-The project provide two ways of using okta login pages.
-One is default pages provided by OKTA, another one is customization loginpage created by SigninWidget.
-You can use this okta react to find more functions.
+The project is provided  as two ways of using okta login pages.
+One is default pages provided by OKTA, another one is a customerized  loginpage created by SigninWidget.
+You can use OKTA as a usermanagement tool.

-About signUp, You can configure it in OKTA webpage.
-It also provide default style and customization.

 # 3. Mongodb